tlhunter/consumer-centric-api-design/book.md

 ### Intended Audience

 Anyone who has built a few websites, knows how to serve up a webpage over HTTP in their platform of choice.
 Knowing how to read and write HTTP headers is also important.
+Knowing generic SQL syntax is useful as well, as some example queries are shown in many sections.

 ### Goals of this Book